Cghlewis/data-mgmt-ed-research-book/_book/02-data-structure.md

 - Variables you collect (from an instrument or from an external source)
 - Variables you create (e.g., cohort, intervention, time, derivations)
-  - Unless your data is collected anonymously, one of these variables must include values that uniquely identify subjects in your data (e.g., a student unique identifier).
+  - Unless your data is collected anonymously, at least one of these variables must include values that uniquely identify subjects in your data (e.g., a student unique identifier).

 **Column attributes**